baraajuma3-lab/manara-news-platform/README.md

-# 🔍 Manara — AI-Powered Investigative Journalism Platform
+# Manara — AI-Powered Investigative Journalism Platform

-> **Verify, Trace, and Investigate — all in one platform.**
+> Verify, Trace, and Investigate — all in one platform.
 > Manara helps journalists and researchers track news back to its original source, verify credibility, and fight misinformation.
 ---

-## 🖥️ Screenshots
+# Screenshots

 ### Landing Page